The Chinese Room: Acquisition and expansion (2017–present)

 In late July 2017, The Chinese Room's directors, Dan Pinchbeck and Jessica Curry, laid off the entire staff—at that point eight people—and ditched their Brighton office for home.
 They cited the lack of ability to pay their staff during the interim between projects as the reason for the closure, and expressed their intentions that the studio itself was still running without the development team, with Pinchbeck and Curry working on prototyping and acquiring funds on their own time.
 The company released a VR title, So Let Us Melt, for Google Daydream in September, which was the final project of the former studio.
 At the time, Pinchbeck, Curry, and Andrew Crawshaw were working alone on the studio's next project, 13th Interior, which was to push away from the "walking simulator" model the studio had been known for.

 In August 2018, Sumo Group, the parent company of Sumo Digital, acquired The Chinese Room for £2.2 million, making it the fourth UK-based studio under Sumo Digital.
 Co-founder Pinchbeck took the role of creative director for The Chinese Room, while Curry continued as an independent composer for the studio.
 Pinchbeck described the acquisition as "the end of a chapter" for the studio as they determined their next project.
 From late summer 2018, The Chinese Room began re-staffing, adding veteran developers Ed Daly as studio director and John McCormack as art director.
 Dear Esther launched on iOS on 30 September 2019.
 On 12 June 2020 The Chinese Room released its first Apple Arcade title Little Orpheus to positive reviews.
-As of October 2020 the studio is working on an unannounced new title.
+In July 2020 the studio announced it was working on a new title.
+The Chinese Room revealed their new title Still Wakes the Deep at the Xbox Games Showcase 2023.

+On 17 July 2023, following the announcement of their new game, co-founder and creative director Dan Pinchbeck announced his departure from the studio after 15 years.
+At their PAX West panel, Paradox Interactive revealed that the Chinese Room had taken over development duties on Vampire: The Masquerade – Bloodlines 2 from Hardsuit Labs, who were fired from the project in 2021.

+Sumo Group was acquired by Tencent in 2022, and in early 2025, underwent a management change with a goal of focusing only on co-development work using licensed intellectual property.
+As part of this change, The Chinese Room had around a dozen staff downsized in June 2025.
+In July 2025, The Chinese Room was bought out by management with help from Hiro Capital, with studio head Ed Daly continuing to lead the company.
+The studio said the buyout was done to avoid being sold off by the Sumo Group to another publisher or private equity group.
+Daly said the buyout "allows us to scratch the creative itch of continuing to work on new, original intellectual property, but also to partner with other studios on other projects when they fit in with our vision."